astrolion/Geometric-Shape-Detector/README.md

 # Geometric-Shape-Detector
-A java project for detecting geometric shape from image.
+A java project for detecting geometric shape from an image.